Auke1810/woocommerce-product-generator/readme.txt

 5. Some sample products generated.

 == Changelog ==

+= 1.1.2 =
+* Changed the categories to an array of categories and used lesser categories and Google taxonomies.
+* Categories have parents and child

 = 1.1.1 =
 * Fixed the excerpt creation and avoiding duplicate lines in it.